Academany/FabAcademy-Assessment/project_requirements.md

 * select and apply appropriate additive and subtractive techniques

-* demonstrate competence in design, fabrication and programming of your own fabbed microcontroller PCB, including and input & output device
+* demonstrate competence in design, fabrication and programming of your own fabbed microcontroller PCB, including an input & output device

-## Have you made a separate *Final Project* page that:
+## Have you:
+* made your *slide*: 1280 x 1024 pixels named presentation.png with your name, the name of your project, the name of the Fab Lab, a photo/render/sketch of your project, a brief description of what your project is/does

+* made a ~1 minute (10MB/1080p/720p) *video* of you explaining your project

-* briefly summarises your project
+* made a separate *Final Project page* that briefly summarises your project _and_

-* includes the BOM (Bill of Materials) for your project
+* included the BOM (Bill of Materials) for your project

-* links to any weeks that you worked on your final project
+* linked from this page to any weeks that you worked on your final project

-* links to your presentation.png and presentation.mp4
+* linked to your presentation.png and presentation.mp4

-* includes all of your original design files in the archive (2D & 3D, board files & code) No external hosting of final project files - discuss file sizes with your instructor
+* included all of your original design files in the archive (2D & 3D, board files & code) No external hosting of final project files - discuss file sizes with your instructor

-* includes the licence you chose
+* included the licence you chose

-* acknowledges work done by others
+* acknowledged work done by others

-## Have you made your slide:
-* slide: 1280 x 1024 pixels named presentation.png

-* your name

-* the name of your project

-* the name of the Fab Lab

-* photo/render/sketch of your project

-* a brief description of what your project is/does

-## Have you made your video:
-* made a ~1 minute (10MB/1080p/720p) video of you explaining your project

 ---